open-telemetry/opentelemetry-operator/cmd/gather/README.md

 # OpenTelemetry Operator Must-Gather

 The OpenTelemetry Operator `must-gather` tool is designed to collect comprehensive information about OpenTelemetry components within an OpenShift cluster.
 This utility extends the functionality of [OpenShift must-gather](https://github.com/openshift/must-gather) by specifically targeting and retrieving data related to the OpenTelemetry Operator, helping in diagnostics and troubleshooting.

+Note that you can use this utility too to gather information about the objects deployed by the OpenTelemetry Operator if you don't use OpenShift.

 ## What is a Must-Gather?